 Puerto Vallarta Beach Club: A Private Gem In Bustling Vallarta

-Journey Mexico writer Sam Murray heads to Puerto Vallarta Beach Club in Puerto Vallarta for a weekend break with some Hollywood razzle-dazzle…
+Journey Mexico writer Sam Murray heads to Verano Beach Villas (previously known as Puerto Vallarta Beach Club) in Puerto Vallarta for a weekend break with some Hollywood razzle-dazzle…

 The beachside city of Puerto Vallarta shot to fame (internationally, at least) as the romantic hideaway of Hollywood lovers Richard Burton and Elizabeth Taylor.
 Their affair was juicy fodder for gossip columnists and paparazzi, but in Puerto Vallarta they found a chance to escape the click-clack of camera lenses.